SkillsFundingAgency/das-assessor-service-external-apiclient/README.md

 Request application/json body posted should contain an array of Epa records, each with your own unique "requestId" which will be used in the response body.
 The latest and all previous EPA outcomes for the learner and standard combination should be included for the update.
 If the first EPA outcome is a fail and there is subsequently a pass the EPA details can include an optional "resit" or "retake" boolean.
 If "resit" or "retake" are not included the value will be false by default.
+If an earlier EPA was for a different version of the standard the "version" can be provided, otherwise the version will be taken from the latest EPA.

 Request can either use numeric "standardCode" (LARS Standard code) or "standardReference" (IfATE STxxxx reference) to identify the standard.
 At least one standard identifier must be provided, and if both are provided then "standardCode" and "standardReference" will be looked-up and compared.
-The "version" field is optional and relates to the available IfATE versions for the "standardReference", and will be validated against available versions of the standard if provided.
+The "version" field is optional and relates to the available IfATE versions for the "standardReference", and will be validated against available versions of the standard if provided, and the EPAOs approved versions of the standard.
 If "version" is not provided the value will be taken from the initial **Create EPA Record POST**.

 The request should use the previously returned EPA Reference (which can also be obtained using GET Learner Details)